 “I can say that the most frequent issue I hear from the men I represent is that the focus of the wife turned to the child, and never returned to the relationship with the man,” said Pisarra.
 “It leads to a lack of intimacy.”

 Your cellular device has no place at the dinner table, at least if you want your relationship to withstand the odds.
 Researchers from the University of Essex found that “mobile phones can interfere with human relationships” and have a negative impact on closeness, connection, and quality of conversation.
-Your Instagram feed will definitely be there after dinner, but your spouse might not be.
-If you need another reason to keep your phone in your pocket, how about these 20 Ways Your Cell Phone Harms Your Health?
+Your Instagram feed will definitely be there after dinner—but your spouse might not be.

 Take it from someone in a long-term relationship: Prolonging a futile fight isn’t going to hurt anyone but yourself.
 If you find yourself holding on to anger toward your spouse, ask yourself: Why am I actually angry?
 If you can’t even answer that question, then it might be time to be the bigger person and just say sorry.